jniyitegek/AkabandoFarms/README.md

 ## Project Overview

+- **Demo Video:** Watch a walkthrough of AkabandoFarms on [YouTube](https://youtu.be/GMghTVNDxxw).
+- **Docker Hub:** Find the official container image at [Docker Hub](https://hub.docker.com/r/jniyitegek/akabandofarms).

-AkabandoFarms is a web application designed to help small-scale farmers make data-driven decisions.
-By providing real-time information on market prices for produce, localized weather forecasts, and interactive data tools, the app aims to improve agricultural planning and sales.
-It's built to be easily deployed using Docker, ensuring portability and scalability.
+AkabandoFarms is a web application designed to help Rwandan farmers make informed decisions.
+By providing localized weather forecasts, farming tips, and crop-specific advice, the app empowers users to plan agricultural activities more effectively.
+Farmers select their district and crop to receive tailored weather alerts and recommendations on whether a crop is suitable for their area.
+The app is easily deployed using Docker, ensuring portability and scalability.

 ### Core Features

-- **Real-time Data:** Fetches live data from external APIs for market prices and weather.
+- **Localized Weather Data:** Fetches live weather data for selected districts.
+- **Crop-Specific Advice:** Provides farming tips and weather-adapted recommendations for chosen crops.
-- **User Interaction:** Provides tools to sort data by price and filter information for specific timeframes.
+- **User Interaction:** Allows users to select their district and crop to receive relevant information.
 - **Robustness:** Includes graceful error handling for API outages or invalid responses.

 ---